susam/invaders/README.md

 |   ... |     " |          " |             " |           " |
 |  1000 |     " |          " |             " |           " |

-In the table above, the unit of speed is pixels per frame (PPF), i.e., the number of pixels an object appears to move from one game frame to another.
+In the table above, the unit of speed is pixels per frame (PPF), i.e. the number of pixels an object appears to move from one game frame to another.
 Here, the term *game frame* refers to a single instance of rendering the game state to the HTML5 `<canvas>`.
 The game state is rendered to the canvas 50 times per second.
 The speed of the boulders is chosen randomly from the closed interval shown in the *Boulder Speed* column.
 The unit of music tempo is beats per second.
 Each chord is played in a beat.

-To summarize the table above, the game becomes progressively more difficult to play in each level until level 20.
+To summarise the table above, the game becomes progressively more difficult to play in each level until level 20.
 The game parameters do not change between levels 20 to 1000.
 After level 1000, the game resets to level 1 but the player's score remains intact.
 Thus the game can be played indefinitely long in theory.
 However, in practice you might find that it is quite difficult to reach even level 10 or so.

 ### Points

-The player gets 1 point for hitting a boulder, 10 points for hitting a bright orange ship, 20 points for hitting a dark orange ship, and 30 points for hitting a dark red ship.
+The player gets 1 point for hitting a boulder, 10 points for hitting a bright orange ship, 20 points for hitting a dark orange ship and 30 points for hitting a dark red ship.

 Autoplay
 --------

 This game comes with an autoplay feature.
 After the game loads on the web browser or after the game is restarted, when there is no activity for 5 seconds, the autoplay algorithm starts and begins playing the game on its own.

-To see the autoplay algorithm in action, load or restart the game, press <kbd>enter</kbd> twice, and wait for 5 seconds.
+To see the autoplay algorithm in action, load or restart the game, press <kbd>enter</kbd> twice and wait for 5 seconds.

 Pressing <kbd>enter</kbd> twice is not strictly necessary for the autoplay algorithm to begin.
 The autoplay algorithm starts automatically 5 seconds after a game is loaded or restarted regardless of whether you press <kbd>enter</kbd> or not.
 However, if you don't perform some kind of user interaction with the web page, such as by pressing a key or clicking with a mouse or with touch, before the autoplay begins, then the web browser may refuse to play the game audio.
 That is why typing some key that does not start a normal game or clicking with the mouse or some other user activity is necessary to ensure that when the autoplay algorithm starts, the game audio plays as well.
 Pressing <kbd>enter</kbd> twice happens to restart the game happens to be one such convenient user interaction.